 Margot’s background has also influenced her approach to the human, organizational and analytical aspects of practicing law.
 She is known for her ability to quickly focus on the details that will make a crucial difference to her clients’ objectives.

 When she is not at the office, Margot is a passionate advocate for mental health issues.
 She is a volunteer for the Access Pro Bono Society of B.C.
-Mental Health Program, advocating for persons certified under the Mental Health Act in mental health review panel hearings.
+Mental Health Program, advocating for persons certified under the Mental Health Act in mental health review panel hearings and through summary legal advice.

 Scott W. Urquhart is an insurance litigator and one of the founding members of Lindsay LLP.